oracle-quickstart/oci-micronaut/src/fulfillment/README.md

 The service is implemented as a Micronaut application written in Java.

+The `app` subproject contains the application code with no Cloud specific dependencies or configuration.

+The `aws` subproject depends on the `app` project and introduces configuration (defined in `aws/src/main/resources/application-ec2.yml`) and dependencies (defined in `aws/build.gradle`) that integrate the application with services of AWS:

+* AWS CloudWatch Metrics
+* AWS CloudWatch Tracing

+The `oci` subproject depends on the `app` project and introduces configuration (defined in `oci/src/main/resources/application-oraclecloud.yml`) and dependencies (defined in `oci/build.gradle`) that integrate the application with services of Oracle Cloud:

+* Oracle Cloud Application Monitoring (Metrics)
+* Oracle Cloud Application Performance Monitoring (Tracing)

 ## Messaging with NATS.io

 The messaging system used is [nats.io](https://nats.io).
 NATS is a production ready messaging system that is extremely lightweight.
 It's also a cloud-native CNCF project with Kubernetes and Prometheus integrations.